alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-08-24-logistic-regression.markdown

 ### Steps

-Linear regression on the raw, unprocessed, original data.
+*Linear regression on the raw, unprocessed, original data, just to have a benchmark*

 If we include an intercept, the intercept will reflect the amount of men included in the test, so, for a single man, the results for the prediction will be completely off.
 We will see that these results are pretty close to what we will obtain from logistic regression, because the probabilities themselves are in the lower part of the spectrum, where the logistic regression itself is quite linear.
 However, we expect that, as the risk factors increase significantly, for instance by codifying a "heavy smoker" or a "highly obese", the results from the linear regression to diverge from the real probabilities.

 Please see how the variables for smoking, obese and snoring are codified.
 We want them to affect the slope of the regression, not the intercept.

 ![Linear Regression]({{site.url}}/assets/logistic_regression_5.png)

+*Logistic Regression*

 We will do two types of logistic regression - one that does not account for the amount of men included in the sample and one which does.
-The problem with not ballancing the regression for the amount of men is equivalent to discarding the precision of the initial etimation of probability given by the sample (no of hypertensives / no of men).
-E.g., the more men you include, the more confident one can be that the expected value of the sample is closer to the actual expected value of the population.
+The problem with not ballancing the regression for the amount of men is equivalent to discarding the precision of the initial estimation of probability given by the sample (no of hypertensives / no of men).
+E.g., the more men we include, the more confident one can be that the expected value of the sample is closer to the actual expected value of the population.

-First step is to remove from the regression the line where only 2 men are counted.
+First step for both regression is to remove from the regression the line where only 2 men are counted.
 This line does not contain enough information to be able to codify a probability out of it or, better said, the margin of error is too high.

-Second step, we add the following columns:
+The second step, also for both regressions, is to add the following columns:

 - `Log(Odds Observed) = LN(P_observed / 1 - (P_observed))` where `P_observed = hypertensives / total number of men in that category`.
 - Smoking, obesity, snoring, codified as 1 if the person is smoking, obese or snoring.